Mrs. Kemper Campbell

 Mrs. Campbell describes the red House is consisting of nine rooms and in good repair.
-The print of the red House is used to the courtesy of Mr.’s is Campbell and it is from her collection.
 The “red house” was built in 1870 by John Brown Sr. and was used by the Mormons as a hotel and stopover.
 It was a meeting place of the pioneers on their journeys south to the San Bernardino Valley.
 In 1867, John Brown homesteaded the Verde Rancho, which became the first major ranch of the Mojave River Valley.
 Horse and cattle raising and production of alfalfa have been the major uses of the ranch by a succession of owners: the Coles, Sterlings and Greers before the Campbells and Mr. Sorenson became owners.
 The Campbells operated their portion as a working ranch.
 In the 1930s they added attractions for guests, and for many years it was well known as the “North Verde.” after the death of their oldest son during World War II the name was changed to “Kemper Campbell Jr. Ranch” in his memory.

 Adapted from Mohahve I – Scrapbooks of History, page 93 – Mohahve Historical Society